-Head of Senior School: Kevin O’Riordan
+Head of Upper School: Kevin O’Riordan

 Year 7 and 8 sees the introduction of the Common Entrance syllabus for most and the majority of pupils remain to take Common Entrance or Scholarship entry exams to senior independent schools at 13+.

 There are enormous advantages in staying at Holmewood House through the last two years of prep school.
 Our Year 7 & 8 pupils mature into well-rounded young people, more confident and socially aware, and better equipped at 13 to face the rigours and demands of senior schools, than they are at 11.

 Holmewood offers tremendous opportunities and different experiences to our older pupils.
 Reaching the top of a school affords a great sense of achievement ~ why jump ship before the final destination is reached?

 Benefits of Year 7 & 8 in a Prep School

 - ‘Big fish in a smaller pond’ helps to further develop confidence and self-belief and the negates the feeling of needing to grow up too quickly!